 When asked to give thanks at the holiday table, we might say we are thankful for good health, family, friends, and food, if we are fortunate enough to have those things.
 Maybe we are thankful for a good job, a nice car, a successful quarter, a negative test result.
 But what goes unnoticed, even for those who are veterans at practicing gratitude?
 Maybe it’s the feel of a warm oak-plank floor as the wood stove gets going late in the evening.
 Maybe it’s the contrast that a chaotic barn provides to the unusually tidy house when you go out to feed the chickens before the holiday guests arrive for the long weekend.
 Maybe it’s the gasp of frigid air into your lungs that pierces your attention and reminds you how extraordinary it is to experience life on a living Earth that is constantly in flux and always changing.
 Maybe it’s the vivid red of a cardinal against a backdrop of pure white, framed by the boughs of an old evergreen.
 Maybe it’s the way the late afternoon light filters through the ice crystals that cling to the hay that got left in the fields.
 Maybe it’s a heart that beats, even if it feels like it’s breaking.
 Maybe it’s a mind that seeks clarity even when the fog is thick.
 Maybe it’s a spirit that craves the presence of something bigger than yourself.
 Maybe it’s a force that you can’t see that reminds you that you aren’t alone, no matter how many others say grace with you at your table.

-May these final weeks of 2016, whether if felt like a year of joy, pain, hardship, triumph or defeat, be for you a season of gratitude, whatever country you are in and whatever beliefs and cultures inform your actions.
+May these final weeks of the year, whether if felt like a year of joy, pain, hardship, triumph or defeat, be for you a season of gratitude, whatever country you are in and whatever beliefs and cultures inform your actions.
 May this season invite you to honor the abundance and the beauty that is possible when you dare to look for it.
 May you always notice the beauty that punctuates the days, even if you have to look under the grime.
 And may that attention to gratitude give you a foundation from which to be in the world.

 may you see grace